Calls for Anniston Municipal Court reform

 She claims to have several medical conditions including COPD, diabetes, back pain, and asthma and says Anniston police pulled her over after her car drove over a curb.

-Thompson says her asthma didn’t allow her to pass the breathalyzer but was still taken to jail.
-Thompson was charged with improper lane change, no proof of insurance, no child restraint for a 3yr old child in the car. and a DUI under the combined influence of alchocl and a controlled substance.
+Thompson says her asthma did not allow her to pass the breathalyzer but was still taken to jail.
+Thompson was charged with improper lane change, no proof of insurance, no child restraint for a 3yr old child in the car. and a DUI under the combined influence of alcohol and a controlled substance.

 But she says the assistant prosecutor offered her a deal by nolle proseque the DUI and No Proof of Insurance citations in exchange for Thompson’s plea’s on the Improper Lane Usage and No Child Restraint citations, but the agreement was not discussed with Jason Odom, the prosecutor.